-Let It Come Down: The Life of Paul Bowles, her first feature documentary, won an International Emmy for Best Arts Documentary in 1999.
+Let It Come Down: The Life of Paul Bowles, Baichwal's first feature documentary, won an International Emmy for Best Arts Documentary in 1999.
 It premiered at the Toronto International Film Festival in 1998 and was nominated that year for a Best Feature Documentary Genie Award.
 It won Best Biography at Hot Docs in 1999 and was picked up for theatrical release by Mongrel Media in Canada, Zeitgeist Films in the U.S., and Uplink in Japan.
 The film has been sold for broadcast all over the world, and has been selected for a number of international film and television festivals, including Jerusalem, Buenos Aires, FIPADOC, Banff (where it received a Rockie nomination), Istanbul and Edinburgh.

 The Holier It Gets documents a trek Baichwal took with her brother and two sisters to the source of the Ganges river with her father’s ashes.
 The film won Best Independent Canadian Film and Best Cultural Documentary at Hot Docs 2000, Geminis for Best Editing, Best Writing, and Best Direction, and was nominated for the Donald Brittain Award and the Chalmers Documentarian Award.
 It was commissioned by TVOntario and features music by Ravi Shankar and John McLaughlin.